 Airborne Hazards and Burn Pits Center of Excellence

-The Airborne Hazards Center of Excellence at the New Jersey War Related Illness and Injury Study Center (NJ WRIISC), established in 2013, was officially recognized by Congress and the President in Public Law 115-929 as a VA Center of Excellence.
-Designated as the Airborne Hazards and Burn Pits Center of Excellence (AHBPCE) in May 2019.
+The Airborne Hazards and Burn Pits Center of Excellence (AHBPCE), located at the New Jersey War Related Illness and Injury Study Center (NJ WRIISC), was officially recognized by Congress and the President in Public Law 115-929 as a VA Center of Excellence in May 2019.

 Improving Veteran Health through Research,

 The Center of Excellence focuses primarily on: